alco/ExReminder/README.md

       server <- { :done, state.name }
     end
   end
-end
 ```

-This is basically the entire code for the module with a few details omitted.

-First, we define a record named `Event.State`.
-In it, we will store all the
-state required for the event to run and contact the server when its time has
-run out.
-Note we intentionally give the record a compound name to reflect its
-relation to the `Event` module.
-Records in Elixir leave in a global namespace.
-So, if we named this record simply `State` and then created another record for
-the server module with the same name, we would get a name clash.

-The first three functions are responsible for spawning a new `Event` process
-and initializing the state with the data provided from outside.
-The difference
-between `start` and `start_link` functions is that the former one will spawn an
-independent process whereas the latter one will spawn a linked process, that
-is, a process that will die if the server process dies.
-Because we'll have a
-single server process, there is no need for all event processes stay around if
-the server goes down.
-Creating each event process with the `start_link`
-function allows us to achieve exactly that.

-Next, we have a function for cancelling the event.
-This is done by sending a
-`:cancel` message to the event process which is then received in the main loop.
-If we look closely at the `main_loop` function, we'll that all it does is
-hanging waiting for the `:cancel` message to arrive.
-Once it receives the
-message, it simply returns `:ok` and exists the loop, thus terminating the
-process.

-However, if the timeout runs before `:cancel` is received, the event process
-will send a reminder to the server, passing `:done` token along with its name.
-It will then exit the main loop, as before, terminating the event process.
+It is not actually a loop, strictly speaking, but you get the point.
+Every
+Event process spends most of its lifetime in this function.
+Other than the fact
+that we use `defp` instead of `def` to keep this function private to the Event
+module, there is nothing new in this particular piece of code.

 ## Testing The Event Module ##

-Notice how our `Event` module doesn't depend on the server module.
-All it does
+Notice how our `Event` module doesn't depend on the server module or any other
-is provide an interface for spawning new event processes and cancelling them.
+module for that matter.
+All it does is provide an interface for spawning new
-It makes it easy to test the Event module separately to make sure eveything
+event processes and cancelling them.
+This approach makes it easy to test the
-works as expected.
+Event module separately and make sure eveything works as expected.

-Open the `test_event.exs` file and paste its contents to a running `iex`
+Open the `test_event.exs` file and paste its contents into a running `iex`
 instance.
 Make sure everything works as expected: the `iex` process
 successfully receives a `{ :done, "Event" }` message from the first spawned
 event process.
-Then we create another event will a bigger timeout value and
+Then we create another event with a bigger timeout value and
-cancel it before the timeout has run out.
-Play around with it a little,
+cancel it before the timeout runs out.
+Play around with it a little, spawning
-spawning multiple events and using the provided `flush` function to check that
+multiple events and using the provided `flush` function to check that you
-you receive reminders from the events for which timeout has run out.
+receive reminders from the spawned events.

-Once you're satisfied with the result, move on to the next section where we'll
+Once you're satisfied with the result, move on to the next section where we're
-implement the server.
+going to take a closer look at the event server.

 ## The EventServer Module ##